kosiuzo/UzoFitness/UzoFitness/Documentation/UzoFitnessCoreMigrationPlan.md

 - **Remove or refactor any UIKit/SwiftUI dependencies** from these utilities.

 **Checklist:**
-- [ ] Move Logger.swift to UzoFitnessCore
+- [x] Move Logger.swift to UzoFitnessCore
-- [ ] Move other non-UI utilities to UzoFitnessCore
+- [x] Move other non-UI utilities to UzoFitnessCore
-- [ ] Refactor references to use utilities from UzoFitnessCore
+- [x] Refactor references to use utilities from UzoFitnessCore
-- [ ] Build the project to verify
+- [x] Build the project to verify

+**Status:** ✅ **COMPLETED** - All non-UI utilities have been successfully moved to UzoFitnessCore and the project builds successfully.
+The following utilities were moved:
+- Logger.swift (already moved)
+- DateFormatters.swift (new shared DateFormatter extensions)
+- FormattingUtilities.swift (new shared formatting functions for weight, volume, time, etc.)

+All references have been updated to use the utilities from UzoFitnessCore, and compilation errors have been resolved.
+The formatting utilities provide reusable functions for weight, volume, time, and duration formatting that can be shared between iOS and watchOS apps.

 ---